borkdude/blog/posts/babashka-java-reflection-type-hints.md

 - a thread pool is created
 - a piece of work in the form of a function is submitted
-- the thread-pool returns a future which we can dereference to do a blocking wait and get the result.
+- the thread pool returns a future which we can dereference to do a blocking wait and get the result.

 What result would you expect this program to give?
 My initial guess would be `3`.